-The change in allegiance from the one-party Democratic South to two-party competition is one of the great transformations in US political history.
+The change in allegiance from the one-party Democratic South to two-party competition is one of the great transformations in US political history, but it is equaled by the astonishing change in the demography and lifestyles of the region.
 A problem with the study of this alteration in allegiance is that there is no agreed upon approach to the subject.
 Most studies take social and economic variables to explain subsequent voting behavior.
-These thematic studies are very helpful, but they do not allow for much of a state-by-state analysis.
-Also these studies cannot explain the persistence of an issue like the flying of the Confederate flag or the removal of the Ten Commandments from the lawn of a courthouse square.
+These thematic studies are very helpful, but they do not allow for much state-by-state analysis.
+These studies additionally cannot explain the persistence of issues such as flying of the Confederate flag or the removal of the Ten Commandments from the lawn of a courthouse square.

-The political culture approach of this book broadens the analysis, but comes with a price; it is a concept that excludes very little from consideration.
+The political culture approach of this book broadens the analysis, but expansion comes with a price; it is a concept that excludes very little from consideration.
 The six cultural factors introduced earlier are a compromise between narrow specificity on the one hand, and overly broad inclusiveness on the other.
 An understanding of the cultural basis of politics depends on analyzing the mix of these six cultural aspects (geography, agrarian past, race, religion, one-party politics, and political leadership) and explaining how they relate to the changing politics of each state as well as the region.
-The analysis in this book will take into account change and continuity with previous studies and current trends.
+The analysis in this book will take into account change and continuity using previous studies and current trends.
 The book will deliberately delve into historical explanations when appropriate.
-At the same time a consistent methodology will analyze voting trends and patterns in the various states, with a county-by-county explanation of allegiance.
+At the same time, a consistent methodology will analyze voting trends and patterns in the various states, with a county-by-county explanation of allegiance.
 A state-by-state analysis under the classification scheme introduced in Table 1.1 and discussed above will reflect urbanization and partisanship.
 Historical voting trends will be combined with present-oriented research.

-The approach here is deliberately eclectic.
+The approach is deliberately eclectic.
 It is painted with a broad brush to give a full picture of the personalities and events of southern politics.
 Vignettes of important personalities and events are included to deepen the analysis.
 Some of the presentation is visual with county maps of the various states.
 The subsequent investigation raises some straightforward questions: How different are the subcultures of the states when it comes to elections?
 How do Republicans and Democrats approach a campaign for statewide office?
 What effect has urbanization had on the strategies of the two parties?